-Referrals to non-network medical providers
+Prior authorization to receive in-network benefits from non-network medical providers

-To receive Tier 2 medical benefits for services received from a non-network provider, you will need to follow the steps described below.
+To receive Tier 2 medical benefits for services received from a non-network provider, you, someone on your behalf or your attending provider must request prior authorization from Medica by following the steps described below.
 If you receive services from a non-network provider without following these steps, your Tier 3 medical benefits will apply.
-For more information, see the tip sheet at Medica.com/MemberSite.
+For more information, see the tip sheet at Medica.com/SignIn.

-Referrals will not be authorized to meet personal preferences, family convenience or other non-medical reasons.
-Referrals also will not be approved for care that has already been provided.
+Requests, including standing requests, to receive Tier 2 medical benefits from a non-network provider will not be authorized to meet personal preferences, family convenience or other non-medical reasons.
+Requests also will not be approved for care that has already been provided.